CKTB: Programming

-CKTB's programming is a mixture of locally produced Canadian programming and American syndicated programs, owing to St. Catharines's position halfway between the cities of Hamilton, Ontario and Buffalo, New York.
+CKTB's programming is a mix of locally-produced and nationally syndicated Canadian talk shows.
+Weekdays begin with "Niagara in the Morning with Steph Vivier."
+Gene Valaitis hosts midday from 9 to noon.
+In afternoon drive time, "The Drive" is heard, with Jon "Gonzo" Mark.
+Late nights are repeats of weekday shows.
+Newsroom operations are handled by Bonnie Heslop and Matt Holmes, with additional support from Christine Janzen and Tom McKay.
+News in off-peak hours comes from the Canadian Press.

-As of February 2020, local weekday hosts include Tim Denis, Shelby Knox and Tom McConnell.
-Weekend local programming consists of a morning show hosted by married hosts Carol and Paul Mott which is syndicated on 610 AM and 1010 CFRB.
-Past hosts of locally produced programming include Joe Cahill, Kevin Jack, Stephanie Sabourin, Rob McConnell, Larry Fedoruk, Chris Biggs and John Michael.
+Past hosts of locally produced programming include Tim Denis, Joe Cahill, Kevin Jack, Stephanie Sabourin, Rob McConnell, Larry Fedoruk, Chris Biggs, John Michael, Shelby Knox and Tom McConnell.
+Following Golden Horseshoe's takeover, CFRB 1010 AM Toronto, continued to provide select programming through syndication, including "The Vassy Kapelos Show," and "Shane Hewitt and The Night Shift."

 CKTB was the only affiliate in Canada to carry the controversial The Phil Hendrie Show until 2006, when Phil Hendrie retired for the first time.
 CKTB continued to air the best of Phil Hendrie on Saturdays from 6-10p.m. until April 2007.
 At that point, the show was replaced with other programming.
 With Hendrie's return to radio, however, CKTB returned him to the lineup on a daily basis.
-The show, however, was subsequently dropped and replaced by Joy Browne, another American show.
+The show, however, was subsequently dropped and replaced by Dr. Joy Browne, another American show.
 Browne's program was also subsequently dropped in favour of two-hour-long 'best of' programming blocks, edited from the day's local programming.

-While St. Catharines is usually considered a part of the Buffalo market when dealing with syndicated programming, CKTB does not usually show up in Buffalo's Arbitron ratings.
+While St. Catharines is sometimes considered a part of the Buffalo radio market when dealing with syndicated programming, CKTB does not usually show up in Buffalo's Nielsen Audio ratings.
 A lack of knowledge of the station, its distance from Buffalo (coupled with its presence on the AM dial), and its primarily Canadian content during the day contribute to this.
 However, BBM registers CKTB as a popular station in the St. Catharines market, with audience share comparable to that of CHML's audience share in nearby Hamilton.